Jorenar/blog/2023-02-19-less-known-c.md

 I've already mentioned some preprocessor tricks, but there's way more!
 In fact, I could easily make such a list out of preprocessor oddities alone.
-After all, it it a full fledged, Turing-complete language with its own rules, grammar and caveats; heck, it's not even strictly exclusive to C - there are madlads [using it in conjunction with e.g. JavaScript](https://www.nongnu.org/espresso/js-cpp.html)
+After all, it is a full fledged, Turing-complete language with its own rules, grammar and caveats; heck, it's not even strictly exclusive to C - there are madlads [using it in conjunction with e.g. JavaScript](https://www.nongnu.org/espresso/js-cpp.html)